housker/aloha/_pages/openings.md

 # Open positions

-**We are currently open for PhD and postdoc applications related to our ERC CoG grant.
-The positions are mostly related to the Electron Pair Microscopy projects.**
+**We are  looking for passionate new PhD students, Master students, and undergraduate students to join the team**

 We are  looking for new group members with passion, talent, and grit!

-You will have the chance to work on the grand challenges of condensed matter physics, often at the interface of instrumental design and new physics.
-You will be involved in determining the important and interesting questions, creating and improving instrumental setups, performing measurements, and making discoveries.
+You will have the chance to work on the grand challenges of artificial intelligence and natural language proecssing.

-### Applications for PhD and Postdoc positions
+### Applications for PhD positions
 If you are interested in working with us as a PhD student, please send me an [email](mailto:haopengz@hawaii.edu).
-State briefly why you are interested and attach a CV, including information about the grades you had as an undergraduate.
-No need for a separate cover letter or certificates. **Important**: please insert _"Application PhD"_ or _"Application Postdoc"_ in the subject line.
-If you are applying to a specific advertisement, note this in your email.
+State briefly why you are interested and attach a CV, including information about the grades you had as an undergraduate. **Important**: please insert _"Application PhD"_ in the subject line.

-### Master projects for Leiden University students
+### For University of Hawaii masters students:
-If you are a Master student at the University of Hawaii looking for a Master project, contact me (or any group member) per email or stop by my office.
+If you are a Master student at the University of Hawaii looking for a Master project, contact me per email or stop by my office.
+Course credit is available in the form of ICS 499, ICS 699, or ICS 700.
+Note that masters students completing Plan A must complete 6 units of ICS 700 and masters students completing Plan B must complete 6 units of ICS 699.

-### Bsc / Master students from elsewhere
-If you are interested in pursuing a Master degree at Leiden University, see [mastersinleiden.nl](http://www.mastersinleiden.nl/programmes/physics/en/introduction).
-Sometimes, we take master students or summer interns if we get exceptional applicants (this usually means very good grades and a personal recommendation).
+### For University of Hawaii undergraduate students:
+ Course credit is available in the form of ICS 499 or for your honors thesis (HONS 496).
+Please send me an email with your resume/CV and transcripts